Tune’s TD throw completes Houston’s rally past La-Lafayette

-The TD pass was Tune’s third of the game and 40th of the season, tying the senior with Western Kentucky’s Austin Reed for the most in the nation.
-Before the winning throw, he completed a 41-yard pass to KeSean Carter on first-and-30 to move Houston into Ragin’ Cajuns territory.
+The TD pass was Tune’s third of the game and 40th of the season, tying him with Western Kentucky’s Austin Reed for the most in the nation.
+Before the winning throw, he completed a 41-yard pass to KeSean Carter on third-and-30 to move Houston into Ragin’ Cajuns territory.

-Dell, a junior who plans to enter the NFL draft, had two touchdown catches, pushing his total to a nation-best 17 this season.

 The Cougars (8-5) never led until that late touchdown as Tune heated up amid unseasonably cold temperatures in northwest Louisiana.
 It was 25 degrees at kickoff, with a wind chill of 12 degrees.